 There are some great websites that can send you free stuff from a variety of companies, from household products to fashion to food, and everything in between.
 All you have to do is sign up, and sometimes review or rate the free products you get.

-5. Truebill: 80% of people save money by using Truebill to find and cancel unwanted subscriptions!
-Download this app for free now and it will automatically negotiate your current mobile and cable bills with your provider to get it lowered as well.
-That could free up a lot of extra cash.
+2. Truebill: 80% of people save money by using Truebill to find and cancel unwanted subscriptions!
+Download this app for free now and it will also automatically negotiate your current mobile and cable bills with your provider to try and get it reduced.
+That could free up a lot of extra cash, sort of like getting free stuff by mail.

-6. Credible: Get up to a $300 e-gift card bonus when you refinance your student loans with Credible.
+3. Credible: Get up to a $300 e-gift card bonus when you refinance your student loans with Credible.
 Refinancing could save you thousands.
 Refinancing means replacing your current student loans with a lower cost loan that might also have better terms.
-Credible will show you up to 10 top lender student loan refinance options in just 2 minutes and give you $200 if you find a better rate elsewhere (terms apply).
+Credible will show you up to 10 top lender student loan refinance options in just 2 minutes.

 How To Avoid “Free” Stuff Scams